aabdel3591/ELK-Deployment-and-Linux/ELK_Stack_Deployment_&_Configuration.md

 - 10.0.0.5
 - 10.0.0.6

-We have installed the following Beats on these machines:
+The following Beats are installed:
 - Filebeat
 - Metricbeat